How to use insulin index of food for better diabetes management

 The Nutrient Optimiser algorithm considers your blood sugars, HbA1c, triglyceride:HDL ratio and waist:height ratio to optimise your blood sugars are while also maximising nutrient density as much as possible.

 Now we’re going to take a quick look under the hood of the Nutrient Optimiser algorithm to see how the insulin load parameter works.

 The quantity of carbohydrate in your diet explains the majority of your insulin response.
 However, if you look carefully in the bottom left corner of the chart above, you will see that there are high protein foods that cause a large insulin response and high fibre foods that cause a smaller insulin response.

 Once we account for the effect of fibre and protein, we get a much better prediction of our insulin response to food.
-This understanding of the various factors that influence insulin response enables you to prioritise foods that cause a smaller insulin response, as well as more accurately calculate insulin dosing for people with diabetes.
+This understanding of the various factors that influence insulin response enables you to prioritise foods that cause a smaller insulin response.

-If you are injecting insulin to manage your diabetes then understanding how to quantify the insulin load of your diet can help you more accurately calculate your insulin dose (as detailed in this post).
-If you require therapeutic ketosis, you can also identify foods that will minimise your insulin response.
+If you are injecting insulin to manage your diabetes, then understanding how to quantify the insulin load of your diet can help you more accurately calculate your insulin dose (as detailed in this post).

-While protein does require some insulin to build and repair our muscles, the chart below shows us that increasing the proportion of energy from protein will typically force out processed carbohydrates and trigger a lower insulin response.
+While protein does require some insulin to build and repair our muscles, increasing the proportion of energy from protein will typically force out processed carbohydrates and trigger a lower insulin response.

 Higher levels of protein also tend to generate a smaller glucose response compared to carbohydrates.